ArushiKatta01/aws-cloudformation/readme.md

   the AWS API line by line ("imperative").
 - **Stack**: when you hand a template to CloudFormation, it creates a **stack** which is a single, trackable unit that groups all the resources the template defines.
-Delete the stack, and (by default) every resource it created is deleted too.
-This is the single biggest reason to use
-  CloudFormation: no orphaned resources, no manual cleanup.
+Delete the stack, and every resource it created is deleted by default.
+This means no orphaned resources and no manual cleanup.
 - **Resources**: each block under `Resources:` in the template maps to one real AWS object (`AWS::S3::Bucket`, `AWS::Glue::Job`, etc.).
 CloudFormation figures out the order to create them in based on references between them.